TraceMachina/nativelink/README.md

 This build does not require cloning the repository, but you need to provide a config file, for instance the one at [nativelink-config/examples/basic_cas.json](https://github.com/TraceMachina/nativelink/blob/main/nativelink-config/examples/basic_cas.json).

-The following command builds and runs Native Link in release (optimized) mode:
+The following command builds and runs NativeLink in release (optimized) mode:

 ```sh
 nix run github:TraceMachina/nativelink ./basic_cas.json